Child Reading; Spot reading skill deficits

 Check out my video below to learn my tips to help counteract technology’s impact on the “Reading Brain.”
 And, at the same time, celebrate the joys of reading with your family.

 What do you think about the question Dr. Wolf proposes?
 What steps are you already taking in your household to foster the importance of deep reading?
-Do you have other worries about how technology will affect your child’s learning development?
+Do you have other worries about how technology will affect your child’s learning and development?

 Let me know in the comments below, and you can purchase Dr. Wolf’s book online here.